microsoft/verona/src/readme.md

   - make them RHS only? this still breaks encapsulation
   - `destruct` method, default impl returns the class fields as a tuple

-- `Package` in a scoped name, typeargs on packages
-- free variables in object literals
-- mixins
-- match
-- lazy[T]
-- weak[T]?
-- public/private
-- package schemes
-- list inside TypeParams, Params, TypeArgs along with groups or other lists

 ## Key Words

 get rid of capabilities as keywords